react-boilerplate/react-boilerplate/README.md

 ## Quick start

 1. Clone this repo using `git clone --depth=1 https://github.com/react-boilerplate/react-boilerplate.git`
+2. Move to the appropriate directory: `cd react-boilerplate`.<br />
-1. Run `npm run setup` to install dependencies and clean the git repo.<br />
+3. Run `npm run setup` in order to install dependencies and clean the git repo.<br />
    *We auto-detect `yarn` for installing packages by default, if you wish to force `npm` usage do: `USE_YARN=false npm run setup`*<br />
    *At this point you can run `npm start` to see the example app at `http://localhost:3000`.*
-1. Run `npm run clean` to delete the example app.
+4. Run `npm run clean` to delete the example app.

 Now you're ready to rumble!